 So the simple moving average of this set of data is 40.

-This data will prove to help get a clue about what might happen next in the market.
-It might seem to be a straightforward technique, but still, it has to face criticism from experts; this criticism is because of the “drop-off effect.”
+This data will help get a clue about what might happen next in the market.
+It might seem a straightforward technique, but it still has to face criticism from experts; this criticism is because of the “drop-off effect.”

-Here what happens is that the latest prices make a minimal impact while on the other hand, the earliest prices sometimes make a huge impact.
+Here what happens is that the latest prices make a minimal impact while, on the other hand, the earliest prices sometimes make a huge impact.
 One needs to keep this in mind.
 The smoothed moving average can also be manipulated by discarding the earlier data.
-Any large change in the smoothed moving average can give wrong indications, which can incur losses to the investor.
+Any significant change in the smoothed moving average can give wrong indications, which can incur losses for the investor.

-Also, some older data might be significant, which the simple moving average is not considering.
+Also, some older data might be significant, and the simple moving average is not considered.

-The calculation of EMA also includes the previous recent EMA values.
+The calculation of EMA also includes the previous and recent EMA values.

 The formula for calculating EMA is –